ddcovery/expressive_sort/README.md

 The result? **1853.0 ms** (14% faster than D, but 23% slower than Javascript).

-The results comparing 4 languajes and different sets of data is:
+The resulting final table for different sets of data

 ```
 # Crystal